 • Bug repellent.
 There are not many bugs, but the first few days after a rain there can be a few around.

-This is a 8 days/7 nights programme available year round and includes 6 full-day rides.
+This is a 8 days/7 nights programme available year round and includes 6 day riding.
 Group size can be up to 15 people at once.
 Riding groups are split according to ability if necessary.